Singaporean Americans

-Singaporean Americans are Americans of Singaporean descent.
+Singaporean Americans refers to Americans with Singaporean heritage or ancestry.
+Since the Singaporean government does not permit multiple- citizenships, it is not lawful for a person to hold both the Singaporean and American citizenships.
+Therefore, "Singaporean Americans" generally does not indicate that the person holds both the Singaporean and American citizenships.
+Additionally, because Singapore is a multi-racial and multi-ethnic country, the term "Singaporean" describes citizenship, not an ethnic group.

 There is a small community of Singaporeans in the United States, consisting largely of expatriate professionals from Singapore and their families as well as international students.
-The bulk of Singaporeans in the United States reside in metropolitan areas along a coastline, with the highest population located within the corridor connecting Boston, New York and Washington DC.
+The bulk of Singaporeans in the United States reside in metropolitan areas along a coastline, with the highest population located within the corridor connecting Boston, New York, and Washington, D.C.
 On the West Coast, most Singaporean Americans live within several hundred miles of Los Angeles and the San Francisco Bay Area.
 The next highest concentrations are in Texas, followed by an enclave by the Great Lakes, near Chicago and Ann Arbor.

-Singaporeans in Chicago

-Singaporeans have been coming to the Chicago area for work and school since the late 1960s.
-While a small number of families have settled permanently, the majority of Chicago's Singaporeans remain for short periods on visas as students or professionals.
-While the number of Singaporeans has fluctuated over time, community leaders estimated that between 200 and 300 Singaporeans lived in Chicago in 2000.

-The Singaporean community in Chicago is close and well organized.
-Chicago Singaporeans come together for two major celebrations every year, the Chinese New Year and Singapore National Day.
-Food plays a central role in these events and is culturally important for Singaporeans, who spend a lot of time and effort to obtain authentic food.